-Top off your fuel tanks with No. 2 diesel fuel.
-Fuel additives such as BioBor and Sta-Bil should be added at this time to control algae and condition the fuel.
-Care should be taken that the additives used are compatible with the primary fuel filter/water separator used in the system.
-Change the element in your primary fuel filter/water separator, if the fuel system has one, and clean the separator sediment bowl.
+Top off your fuel tanks with No.2 diesel fuel.
+Fuel additives such as BIOBOR and STABIL should be added at this time to control algae and condition the fuel.
+Care should be taken that the additives used are compatible with the primary fuel filter/water seperator used in the system.
+Change the element in your primary fuel filter/water seperator, if the fuel system has one, and clean the seperator sediment bowl.